 in Proposition \ref{prop:VarianceBound}.
 The first observation in the proof is that the upper bound for the density of $X_t(y)$ does not depend on the (deterministic) initial condition.
-In a second step, we use these density bounds to exploit the averaging effect of the conditional expectation in the Clark--Ocone formula and obtain the bound for the variance.
-This is a general approach since it only requires the following properties of the process $X$: As a process in time it needs to be Markovian, allow for a Clark--Ocone formula, and obey upper and lower bounds of the marginal Lebesgue--densities.
-The Clark--Ocone formula has been used in a statistical context, e.g.\ by \citet{gobetLocalAsymptoticMixed2001}, but -- to the best of the author's knowledge -- this is the first time the averaging effect of the conditional expectation in the integrand of the Clark--Ocone formula is used explicitly.
+In a second step, we use these density bounds to exploit the averaging effect of the conditional expectation in the Clark-Ocone formula and obtain the bound for the variance.
+This is a general approach since it only requires the following properties of the process $X$: As a process in time it needs to be Markovian, allow for a Clark-Ocone formula and obey upper and lower bounds of the marginal Lebesgue-densities.
+A related approach has been used by \citet{kohatsu-higaApproximationsNonsmoothIntegral2014} for controlling the discretisation error of time averages of functionals of one-dimensional diffusions.
+In the setting presented in this work, the infinite-dimensional nature of the SPDE \eqref{eq:SPDE1} significantly complicates the treatment of the Malliavin derivative and the densities compared to the setting considered by \citet{kohatsu-higaApproximationsNonsmoothIntegral2014}.
+The Clark-Ocone formula has been used in a statistical context, e.g.\ by \citet{gobetLocalAsymptoticMixed2001}, but - to the best of the author's knowledge - this is the first time the averaging effect of the conditional expectation in the integrand of the Clark-Ocone formula is used explicitly.

-As a by--product, Lemma \ref{lem:Occupationtime} shows that this technique can be used to prove concentration results for the \emph{occupation time} of the process $y\mapsto X_t(y)$.
+As a by-product, Lemma \ref{lem:Occupationtime} shows that this technique can be used to prove concentration results for the \emph{occupation time} of the process $y\mapsto X_t(y)$.
 Extensions of the method beyond parabolic equations pose interesting questions for future research.